ieee-spac/.github/profile/README.md

 ### Email Us

 - **webmaster@ieeespac.ca**: For anything technical
-- **patronage@ieeespac.ca**: For sponsorships, partnerships, and patronage-related inquiries.
+- **patronage@ieeespac.ca**: For sponsorships, partnerships, and patronage-related inquiries
-- **lead@ieeespac.ca**: For general leadership inquiries and communications with the SPAC organizing team.
+- **lead@ieeespac.ca**: For general leadership inquiries and communications with the SPAC organizing team

 ### Contribution Guidelines